HealthBioscienceIDEAS/microscopy-novice/episodes/filters-and-thresholding.md

 ![](fig/nuclei-blurred-3.png){alt="Nuclei image after gaussian blur with sigma of 3" width='40%'}

 You should see a new 'nuclei_gaussian_σ=3.0' layer that is much more heavily blurred.
+If you used the `+`/`-` buttons to set the sigma value, you may see many more decimal places in the layer name e.g. 'nuclei_gaussian_σ=3.00000000000000'.
+If so, double click on the layer name to re-name it to `nuclei_gaussian_σ=3.0`.

 What's happening here?
 What exactly does a gaussian blur do?
 A gaussian blur is an example of a 'linear filter' which is used to manipulate pixel values in